 - Adapters- The electrical plugs in Iceland are 2 pin 220V 50Hz.
 Bring adapters for the plugs and wall sockets.
 Most hotels would have adapters available,but just in case you need to charge your electronics at a pit stop while on the road, it's good to have one with you.

 Renting a car

 For those who want the freedom of travelling in their own time and have their own schedules, driving is the way to go 🚘!
 Rental cars are available around Reykjavik and other major towns.
 You should be able to rent a car with a foreign license, as long as there’s English on it.

-There are some disadvantages to using a tour operator.
-Mainly, you would be moving on their time and depending on the type of tour you choose, it can be crowded.
+.
+There are still some disadvantages to using a tour operator so it'll depend on your priorities.
+Mainly, you would be moving on their schedule, and depending on the type of tour you choose, it can be crowded.

 First of all, look north!
 The lights aren’t called the northern lights without reason.
 They appear on the northernmost part of the sky aka the arctic sky!
 Once darkness falls, the optimum time to see the lights seem to range between 9.30pm and 1 am.

 Credit: Johannes Groll on UnsplashWhat might seem like grey thin wispy clouds at first can be easy to miss.
 Try and take a long exposure (20 seconds or so) picture with

 your camera.
 If the ‘clouds’ in your photograph appear green - that’s it!
 That’s a weaker version of the northern lights.
 Now you have to wait a while longer and hope for the auroral activity to get stronger.